sebhildebrandt/systeminformation/README.md

 ## Core concept

 [Node.js][nodejs-url] comes with some basic OS information, but I always wanted a little more.
 So I came up to write this little library.
 This library is still work in progress.
-Version 3 comes with further improvements.
-First it requires now node.js version 4.0 and above.
-Another big change is, that all functions now return promises.
-You can use them like before with callbacks OR with promises (see example in this documentation).
-I am sure, there is for sure room for improvement.
+It is supposed to be used as a backend/server-side library (will definilely not work within a browser).
+It requires node.js version 4.0 and above.

-I was only able to test it on several Debian, Raspbian, Ubuntu distributions as well as macOS (Mavericks, Yosemite, El Captain, Sierra, High Sierra) and some Windows, FreeBSD and SunOS machines.
+I was able to test it on several Debian, Raspbian, Ubuntu distributions as well as macOS (Mavericks, Yosemite, El Captain, Sierra, High Sierra) and some Windows 7, Windows 10, FreeBSD and SunOS machines.
+Not all functions are supported on all operating systems.
+Have a look at the function reference in the docs to get further details.
-Since version 2 nearly all functionality is available for OS X/Darwin platforms.
-In Version 3 I started to add windows and (partial) FreeBSD support - see docs.

 If you have comments, suggestions & reports, please feel free to contact me!